ilariom/graph/README.md

 {
    auto current_node = *it;

-   // Peek next node, if it exists auto next_node = it.peek();
+   // Peek next node, if it exists.
+If not, next_node will be equal to null_id auto next_node = it.peek();

    // Prune the visit at the next node.
 This automatically resets after first use